Home » Services » Mole Control

 The Process

 Moles can enter the property throughout the year, even after the property has been mole-free for some time.
 They construct tunnels that the moles may or may not re-use.
 There are active tunnels, which moles use most often.
-Moles that travel active tunnels often do so on a daily basis.
+Moles that travel in the active tunnels often do so on a daily basis.

 There are also probing tunnels — tunnels moles construct, usually in search for food — that they may never re-enter.
 Each time we visit your property to control moles, we look for the active tunnels.
 Identifying the active tunnels, as well as providing control when new mole tunnels present themselves is the purpose of each visit we make.

-Years of mole control experience, along with regular visits, results in controlling the moles in your lawn.
+Bottom line: our decades of mole control experience, along with regular visits, results in controlling the moles in your lawn.

 How Our Service Works